gjpstrain/gabe-academic_website/content/post/space_travellers/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'I took this photo of my university halls when I began my journey here 5 years ago'
+  caption: 'The data visualisation I produced in Rstudio'
   focal_point: ""
   placement: 2
   preview_only: false